ELF Support

 }

-In addition to llvm-objdump -t -r, the llvm-readobj -h can display the Cpu0 elf header information with EM_CPU0 defined above.
+In addition to llvm-objdump -t -r, the llvm-readobj -h command can be used to display the Cpu0 ELF header information, thanks to the EM_CPU0 definition added earlier.

 llvm-objdump -d